 Report ITU-R S.2151 “Use and examples of systems in the fixed-satellite service in the event of natural disasters and similar emergencies for warning and relief operations”

-Question ITU-R 290/4 “Broadcasting-satellite means for public warning, disaster mitigation and relief”.
+Under Question ITU-R 290/4 “Broadcasting-satellite means for public warning, disaster mitigation and relief”, Study Group 4 is reviewing the need for revision of Recommendation ITU-R BO.1774-1 in cooperation with Study Group 6.

 SG 5 The mobile, fixed, amateur and amateur-satellite services have proven to be of huge importance in the fields of disaster prediction, detection, mitigation and relief.